Want to achieve brand consistency? It starts with terminology management.

 Benefits of terminology management

-It improves the quality of your overall communication — Every brand should be working towards having a high-quality, distinguished voice and tone — no matter who is doing the communicating.
+It improves the quality of your overall communication — Every brand should be working towards having a high-quality, distinguished voice — no matter who is doing the communicating.
 With terminology management, you won’t need to worry about someone relaying the message properly because you’ve already done the work to define it.

 Productivity increases because understanding is established — When your term base offers guidance and descriptions of why some terminology is used over others (and hey, Writer even makes these explanations appear in-text), valuable time isn’t wasted relaying the same explanation over and over when new team members join or when old questions surface.
 Your team is bound to see an improved workflow this way.